-Russian state-run manufacturer, Kalashnikov, has revealed that its combat unmanned aerial vehicle (UAV), the KYB, will complete testing this year.
+Russian state-run manufacturer, Kalashnikov, has revealed that its combat unmanned aerial vehicle (UAV), the KUB, will complete testing this year.

-Developed by ZALA Aero (part of the Kalashnikov group), the propeller-driven kamikaze UAV has completed preliminary tests and its export version, KYB-E, is also being developed.
+Developed by ZALA Aero (part of the Kalashnikov group), the propeller-driven kamikaze UAV has completed preliminary tests and its export version, KUB-E, is also being developed.

 The suicide drone is designed to slip in under enemy defenses and crash into its intended targets with a 3 kilogram (6.61 pounds) munitions payload, Popular Mechanics explained.

 Target coordinates can either be set manually into the system or the drone can hit the target based on an image “from the guidance target load,” Kalashnikov’s parent company Rostec revealed.

 Kamikaze Drone From Russia🇷🇺Interesting: has already been used in Syria 🇸🇾 between 2015-2018!